nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The implementation of the Graph function allows Food-O-Rama to display a graph of the Dishes and Ingredients present in the DishList and IngredientList to the User.

-Below is a sequence diagram that shows how the GraphCommand functions
+Below is a sequence diagram that shows how the GraphCommand functions.

 <p align="center">